RefineDevelopment/NameTagAPI/README.md

 public class ExampleNameTagAdapter extends NameTagAdapter {

     /**
-     * Fetch a Player's NameTag update information
+     * Fetch a Player's NameTagTeam
      *
-     * @param toRefresh  {@link Player Target} the player getting their nameTag Refreshed
+     * @param toRefresh  {@link Player} The player getting their nameTag Refreshed
-     * @param refreshFor {@link Player Viewer} the player that will be receiving the update
+     * @param refreshFor {@link Player} The player that will be receiving the update
      * @return           {@link NameTagTeam} The NameTag Entry used for updates */ public NameTagTeam fetchNameTag(Player toRefresh, Player refreshFor) {